 All Immersion programs establish a learning community in which participants contribute to the success of the program through active engagement.
 Participation is limited to ensure an environment that fosters group interaction and active participation.
 A competitive application process will be used to select participants.
 The ACRL Immersion Program Committee reviews and selects participants.
 Please read through the instructions below thoroughly before you start the application process.

 2. Writing the essays and responding to questions, arranging for funding and requesting letters of reference and support all take time.
 You are encouraged to begin early, and to prepare and submit your materials as soon as possible.
 Once you have begun the online application form, you can revisit your statements as many times as needed until they are complete and ready to submit.
 The deadline cannot be extended due to last minute illnesses or emergencies.
+You can cut and paste from Word into the application form.

 3. Have the following information prepared before you begin your online application form: